Installation & Licence key

 - You may hide those circles if needed to declutter your radar screen: See ‘Key shortcuts’ below.

 Above ARCADE profile, the engagement (threat) circle is displayed only if the launcher is the same vehicule as the radar.
 LotAtc simulates an ESM capability, and you cannot know where precisely is a launcher if it doesn’t emit radar waves.
-Please refer to the [[Detection Profiles]] page to learn more about what types of SAMs (and their circles) are displayed or not, and why.
+Please refer to the detection profile page to learn more about what types of SAMs (and their circles) are displayed or not, and why.

-Here, we see an aircraft taking off from Sochi Adler RWY 24, a SAM protecting the airbase, and a ship loitering off the coast.
+In next picture, interface is described and we see a tactical view of the mission.
 All the units are white, which is the default color for friendly units (ennemies are red by default); this means here they all belong to our side (our coalition).

 On this image, the green texts and arrows are legends.
 Those do not actually show up in LotAtc.

-Your mouse is your most used tool in LotAtc 4 DCS.
+Your mouse is your most used tool in LotAtc Client.
 Use it to:

 - Move the map: Left click + drag